Critical Risk →

 View all 29 tools →

 Close a browser page.
-It is categorised as a Execute tool in the Chrome DevTools MCP Server, which means it can trigger actions or run processes.
-Use rate limits and argument validation.
+It is categorised as a Destructive tool in the Chrome DevTools MCP Server, which means it can permanently delete or destroy data.
+Block by default and require explicit approval.

 Add a rule in your Intercept YAML policy under the tools section for close_page.
 You can allow, deny, rate-limit, or validate arguments.
 Then run Intercept as a proxy in front of the Chrome DevTools MCP server.

-close_page is a Execute tool with high risk.
-Execute tools should be rate-limited and have argument validation enabled.
+close_page is a Destructive tool with critical risk.
+Critical-risk tools should be blocked by default and only enabled with explicit human approval.

 Yes.
 Add a rate_limit block to the close_page rule in your Intercept policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.